rtmath/.Net-Seafood-Website/README.md

 # Description

 _This is an independent C# project for a fake seafood company called Son of Cod, using ASP.NET Authentication.
 Anonymous users can see the home index, newsletter, and signup to receive newsletter.
-Admins can create login accounts and view all users who have enrolled for a newsletter._
+Admins can create login accounts and view all users who have enrolled for a newsletter.

+There is also a Tests project included in this repo with unit testing for each of the controllers._

 ## Requirements
   * Visual Studio